PDDStudio/O-Rly-Android/README.md

 The site is hosted by [@ThePracticalDev](https://twitter.com/ThePracticalDev) and the original tool was created by [@AModelEngineer](https://twitter.com/AModelEngineer).

+##Functions:

+- Create O Rly Book Covers with the same functions as on the Website
+- Share created Books immediately without saving them on your device
+- Save created Books to your device's storage to view and/or use them again
+- Android 6.0 Ready

 ##Notice
 There are a few known edge cases that do not generate.